-Management of the provision of gifts, benefits and hospitality
+Providing gifts, benefits and hospitality

 This section sets out the requirements for providing gifts, benefits and hospitality.

 Requirements for providing gifts, benefits and hospitality

 Gifts, benefits and hospitality may be provided to welcome guests, facilitate the development of business relationships, further public sector business outcomes and to celebrate achievements.